Ferginin/hex-redactor/README.md

-# hex-redactor
+# Hex_editor

-simple hex-redactor for any files
+program to edit files in hex-code